Solomon Molcho

-Solomon Molcho (שלמה מולכו Shelomo Molkho; born Diogo Pires; c.
-1500 – 13 December 1532), or Molkho, was a Portuguese Jewish mystic and messiah claimant.
-When he met with Holy Roman Emperor Charles V to urge the creation of a Jewish army, the emperor turned him over to the Inquisition and he was burned at the stake.
+Solomon Molcho (שלמה מולכו; born Diogo Pires; c.
+1500 – 13 December 1532) was a Portuguese Jewish mystic and messiah claimant.
+When he met with Charles V, Holy Roman Emperor, to urge the creation of a Jewish army, the emperor turned him over to the Inquisition and he was burned at the stake.

 Early life

 Nothing is known of Molcho's family or even the exact date of his birth.
 He was born in Portugal sometime between September 1500 and August 1502, probably to Marrano parents.
-His original name was Diogo Pires.
+His original name was Diego Pires.
 He held the post of secretary to the High Court of Appeals of his native country.
 When the Jewish adventurer David Reubeni arrived in 1525 to negotiate with the king, ostensibly on a political mission from some of the Ten Lost Tribes of Israel, Molcho wished to join him, but was rejected.
 He then circumcised himself, though without thereby gaining Reubeni's favor, and was forced to emigrate.